tzi/jquery.smart-sticky.js/README.md

 jquery.smart-sticky.js
 ======

-A script for sticky element.
+An easy-to-use script for sticky element.

 How to Contribute